H-Sompalle/blood-donor/README.md

 # Blood Donor
+#### Notes
+This application isn't full fledged and isn't deployed.
+I am sporadically working on this project.
+If you have ideas, suggestions or anything you wish to modify, please do so.
+I would greatly appreciate active community work.
+Thanks.
 #### Video Demo: https://youtu.be/MeJmAiVGJL8
 #### Motivation
 Every day 12,000 people in India die due to the sheer lack of donated blood.
 India collects 11 million units of blood but needs 15 million units, so there’s a deficit of 4 million units.
 Seeing these shocking statistics, I decided to create Blood Donor to make it easier for donating and recieving blood.